Increasing Your FICO Score for Home Buying

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
 Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
-You'll need a score of at least 740 to get a satisfactory interest rate.
-You can qualify for a mortgage loan with a lower score, but the interest accumulated in the long run could be more than double that of someone with a higher credit score.
+You'll need a score of at least 700 to get a acceptable interest rate.
+You can qualify for a loan with a lower score, but the interest paid over time could be more than double that of someone having a better FICO score.

-We're used to working with all levels of credit history.
+Improving your credit score is the first step in purchasing a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-There are plans to improve your score.
+You want a higher score, but how do you get it?
 Improving your FICO score takes time.
-It can be hard to make a large-scale change in your number with quick fixes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+It can be hard to make a significant change in your credit score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
 Here are some methods to improve your credit score:

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in one or two payments.
+- Use your credit.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
+But, be sure to pay them off in no more than two or three payments.

-- Keep up with payments.
+- Pay on time.
 Your credit score plummets with every account that goes to collections.
-It's where people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a lender.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to prove that you're responsible enough to make payments to a bank.

-- Ensure that your credit history is correct.
-If you find mistakes on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Correct your credit report.
+If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Knowing the methods you can use to raise your FICO score, you can move toward becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of SMART MOVE, REALTORS, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of SMART MOVE, REALTORS, the loan process can be a stress-free experience so you, too, can become a homeowner.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.